louiscb/Simple-WebAssembly-Tutorial/README.md

-# Stupidly simple "Hello World!" in WebAssembly
+# Incredibly simple "Hello World!" in WebAssembly from C

-This is a tutorial on how to create a stupidly simple program compiling C to WebAssembly.
+This is a tutorial on how to create a incredibly simple program compiling C to WebAssembly.
 Avoiding as much "glue code" and external libraries as possible.

 ## Requirements